TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Experiments

 \subsection{Coreset Transferability}

-We assess whether a small scorer can curate data that transfers to larger models.
-Using \textsc{Llama-3.2-1B} as the scorer, we select a single 5\% coreset and reuse it to fine-tune two larger target models: \textsc{Llama-3.1-8B} (same model family) and \textsc{Mistral-7B (v0.3)} (different model family).
-We compare (i) \texttt{TRIM-Transfer}, the coreset chosen by the 1B scorer, and (ii) \texttt{TRIM-Oracle}, a coreset selected using the target model itself as the scorer.
-The oracle serves as an in-model reference point.
+{ } We assess whether a scorer model can curate a coreset that transfers across scale and architecture.
+Using \textsc{Llama-2-7B} as the scorer, we select a single 5\% \texttt{TRIM} coreset and reuse it to fine-tune two target models: \textsc{Llama-2-13B} (larger model within the same family) and \textsc{Mistral-7B (v0.3)} (a different architecture).
+We compare (i) \texttt{TRIM-Transfer}, where selection is performed once by the 7B scorer, against (ii) \texttt{TRIM-Oracle}, where the target model selects its own coreset (an in-model reference) in \cref{tab:transfer_llama27}.
+On \textsc{Llama-2-13B}, \texttt{TRIM-Transfer} matches or exceeds the in-model oracle on \textsc{MMLU} and substantially improves \textsc{TyDiQA}, while remaining competitive on \textsc{BBH} (49.83 vs.\ 50.02).
+On \textsc{Mistral-7B}, \texttt{TRIM-Transfer} remains robust across all three benchmarks, outperforming full-data fine-tuning and approaching the oracle (\textsc{TyDiQA}: 60.43 vs.\ 59.83), though the oracle is strongest on \textsc{MMLU} and \textsc{BBH}.
+Overall, these results suggest that \texttt{TRIM}'s token-level fingerprints capture transferable, model-agnostic structure, enabling a single scorer to select high-quality coresets that generalize across scale and architecture.